Frequently Asked Questions about Mackintosh Academy

 How can I afford an education at Mackintosh Academy?

 At Mackintosh Academy, socioeconomic and ethnic diversity are important to us, and we understand that affording an independent school education is a significant investment for many families.
 We offer tuition assistance to as many students as possible.
 Approximately one third of our population receive some form of assistance.
 Families are encouraged to apply for assistance early.
 Tuition assistance is based solely on demonstrated need.
-Please see our Tuition Assistance and Scholarship pages for more information.
+Please see our Tuition Assistance page for more information.

 Investment in a Mackintosh education is a choice that we believe pays large dividends.
 The majority of Mackintosh students attend high school having developed a strong sense of self and having been nurtured in a caring community where their strengths are celebrated.
 Fostering a love for learning and developing solid critical thinking, communication, and collaboration skills set the foundation for lifelong journey, preparing our children for a world that needs them.
 Many of our families make personal financial choices to make this investment, such as forgoing family trips and drawing on the resources of extended family.